datvidc/yir/README.md

 _react router dom upgrade_

 - New version is released..v6, which does not work with Redirect or protected routes.
 Why on earth does npm install v6 when the default version is still v5 ? hours waisted wondering why my standard code did not work.
+  - More v6.
+Navigate is substitute for useHistory() but wait...Navigate only works when wrapped in a component OR when inside the router.
+So basically my default architecture of handling login in my app.js file will not work.

 _Dynamic style_
 TODO - exclude dynamic style from constantly re-rendering on each input.
 I am using controlled components, and this causes React to re-render all pictures on each input.